Deducteam/hol2dk/README.md

 Results
 -------

-The HOL-Light base library `hol.ml` or the library `Logic/make.ml` formalizing the metatheory of first-order logic can be exported and translated to Dedukti, Lambdapi and Coq in a few minutes.
-It is possible to export other theories as well.
-Below, you will find some data.
+The HOL-Light base library `hol.ml` and the library `Logic/make.ml` formalizing the metatheory of first-order logic can be exported and translated to Dedukti, Lambdapi and Coq in a few minutes.
 However, it may take hours for Coq and require too much memory for Lambdapi to check the translated files.
+Bigger libraries like `Multivariate/make.ml` requires too much memory for the moment.
+But we will fix this soon.

-Moreover, while it is possible to translate all HOL-Light proofs to Coq, the translated proofs may not be directly usable by Coq users because HOL-Light types and functions may not be aligned with those of the Coq standard library yet.
+Moreover, while it is possible to translate any HOL-Light proof to Coq, the translated theorem may not be directly usable by Coq users because HOL-Light types and functions may not be aligned with those of the Coq standard library yet.
 Currently, only the type of natural numbers and various functions on natural numbers have been aligned.
 We